The feedback shows how your Student’s results compare to results from all the students who have taken the tests.

 Here is an example of how some of the answer blocks need to be filled in…

-A few pupils put their hands up to ask how much time they had left instead of watching the clock or looking at the board, showing the finishing time.
+A few pupils put their hands up to ask how much time they have left instead of watching the clock or looking at the board, showing the finishing time.
 It is worth encouraging students to watch the clock themselves (or their own watch) to get essential practice at managing their time effectively.

 In general, students need to listen more clearly to the instructions given and also follow the written instructions on the question paper.